+Are you looking to plan a holiday party but don’t know where to start?
 We feel that everyone has the skills to plan a festive event for their circle of friends, co-workers or families.
-All you need to do is organize the following tasks and add your flare to make your event memorable:
+All you need to do is follow these steps and add your flare to make your event memorable:

 You can hold this celebration at your home, office or an external venue.
 It depends on your attendance, budget, creativity and your overall interest on being hands on/off the key execution details.
 Is the place fitting for an older crowd?
 Can it accommodate for those with children or is it appropriate for your office get together?
 Find out what you need and start searching for the ideal venue.

 The date and time are essential to secure the right external venue that you want, or to get the attendance you wanted to achieve.
 Middle of the day, evenings or weekends might work for some, and not others.
 Venues may not be open or have availability when you want, so have some flexibility with your date and time to ensure that you get the right audience and location for your party.
 Once you find a place that works with your date and time, book it!

 We’re not talking about costumes or spending your spare time making arts and crafts projects for the party (unless you want you).
 We are saying that there should be a universal “feel” that can be encompassed into the invitations, décor, entertainment, food and beverages that brings everything together as your event.